zonemaster/zonemaster-backend/docs/API.md

 The `"test_profile_2"` *profile* is identical to `"default_profile"`.

+>
+> TODO: What is the expected behavior when a *profile* other than the ones listed above is requested?
+>

 ### Progress percentage

 Basic data type: number

 An integer ranging from 0 (not started) to 100 (finished).

->
-> TODO: Is it possible the string might be encoded in a string?
->

 ### Severity level